rcdosado/TIL/python/How-to-add-pagination-in-Django.md

-# How to add pagination in Django
+# How to add Pagination in Django

-This will allow you instant pagination using built in django library today i learned 2 ways how to do this.
+today i learned two ways how to add Pagination in Django this allows you instant pagination using built in django library

+put your pagination codes inside your views.py

 ```Python
 from django.views.generic import ListView